Is Sicao Green Tunnel in Tainan Worth the Trip?

 On your own, you can go by scooter like I did.
 Click here to rent a Gogoro or regular scooter in Tainan.
 This will avoid waiting for buses, which are infrequent in either direction.
 If you go by scooter, I also suggest visiting Luerhmen Mazu Temple after Sicao like I did (see final section at end).

 By bus, the best option is Taiwan Tourist Shuttle #99.
-The bus stats at Tainan Train Station (the regular station, not the HSR station).
+The bus starts at Tainan Train Station (the regular station, not the HSR station).
 You’ll need to wait at Tainan Train Station (South Station) stop (臺南火車站(南站)), which is at the southwestern side of the large traffic circle in front of the station.
+Unfortunately, the bus is on weekends only.

 You’ll get off at Sicao Eco-Culture Area (Dajhong Temple) stop (四草生態文化園區/大眾廟站).
 The same bus continues on to Cigu Salt Mountain (七股鹽山), which you could visit after Sicao.